Caedin/TimeSeriesEncoder/README.md

 ## 0.2.4

-    - Improved encoding speed for CSV module by 12x, improved decode speed for CSV module by 2x.
+    - Improved encoding speed for CSV module by up to 12x, improved decode speed for CSV module by up to 3x.
     - Some performance improvements for JSON module as well that shares underlying encoder
     - Bug fixes, more tests